cn0047/stash/ed/php.symfony/README.md

 #### Service Container

-Service Container works as fast with huge services.yml file as with tiny one.
+Service Container works with huge services.yml file as fast as with tiny one, same about memory usage (Proved by benchmarking).
-Same about memory usage.
-Proved by benchmarking.

 ````php
 # app/config/config.yml